The Isle of Man Small Countries Program

 - Ted Reynolds, Senior Research Fellow in Terrorism Studies, UCF

 The Isle of Man Small Countries Program Fellowship

 The Isle of Man Small Countries Program, the Global Perspectives Office at UCF and the Global Connections Foundation are pleased to provide an opportunity for an outstanding UCF student, undergraduate (at least junior level) or graduate, to serve as a Small Countries Fellow each fall and spring semester.
 Click here for more information about the fellowship.

-The Fall 2014 Small Countries Fellow is Rachel Wilder, a junior at UCF double majoring in International Studies and Economics, with a minor in Spanish.
+The Spring 2015 Small Countries Fellow is Alanna Fulk, a sophomore at UCF double majoring in Spanish and Technical Communication, with a minor in Diplomacy.
 Her research interests include Latin American affairs, feminism and immigration policy.
 Upon graduation, Fulk plans on pursuing a law degree or graduate degree.
 To learn about other past fellows and scholars, click here.